 - Handling old hurts this way decreases worry and stress.

 How to Make an Amends

 - Specifically naming the hurtful behavior is the first step.
 That often creates an opportunity to rebuild trust.
 If you acknowledge the behavior, it means more than a simple apology.

 - Whether or not the person accepts the amends is out of your control.
 Remember that the amends is as much for you as it is them.
 Expressing a sincere desire to make it right is the next step.
 You simply ask the other person what they need in order to heal.

 - Let go of the outcome.
 Keep focused why you're making the amends.
 It takes guts and integrity to acknowledge past behavior.
 Often, you're alone in this but the integrity you show can change the nature of your relationships.

-If the other person isn't ready, or the friendship ends, remember that there may be reconciliation down the road.
+If the other person isn't ready, or the friendship ends, remember that there may be a reconciliation down the road.
 You had the courage to face your fear.
-That level of integrity is a valuable trait that will serve you well.
+That level of integrity is a valuable trait that will make your relationships healthy.

 Have you ever tried making an amends?
 How did it go?

 Want more help?
 Click the image below to get access to my FREE 5 day email course on anger!